NOAA-MRINE-TAMUCC-STAGES-2024/Training_Yolov8_deep_learning_model/Using_Images_From_GEE_Sentinel_2_Satellite.md

 pip3 install pandas geemap
 pip3 install earthengine-api
 ```
+# **Login to your Google account through your command line**

+earthengine authenticate

 # **First, we need to create an excel file listing the satellite images within our preferred date, location, and cloud cover ranges.**